YevheniyaSolomyana/web103_projects/README.md

 Submitted by: **Yevheniya Solomyana**

-About this web app: **a frontend that supports CRUD (create, read, update, and delete) operations and shows five creators**
+About this web app: **a frontend that supports CRUD (create, read, update, and delete) operations and shows five Instagram creators**

 Time spent: **3** hours